bijoych/workshops/README.md

 ## Setup

-1. Clone the repo onto your local development machine using `git clone https://github.com/confluentinc/XXXXXXXXXX.git`.
+1. Clone the repository onto your local development machine using `git clone https://github.com/confluentinc/XXXXXXXXXX.git`.
-2. Change directory to demo repository and terraform directory.
+2. Open a terminal window and change directory to the downloaded repository's terraform directory.

    ```
    cd workshop-XXXXXXX-XXXXXXX/terraform